Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 | Exploit | A method or code used to take advantage of a vulnerability |
 | Deepfake | Synthetic or manipulated audio, image, or video that impersonates a real person or event |

+Term relationship to remember: a threat uses an exploit against a vulnerability, which creates risk.
+Encryption reduces the impact of exposure because unreadable data is harder to misuse without the key.

 ## Domain 2: Understand Cybersecurity Risks and Threats

+This is the heaviest domain.
+Expect many "spot the red flag" questions.
+The best answers usually avoid interaction with the suspicious item, verify independently, and report through the approved channel.

 ### Public Wi-Fi Risks